On the non-abelian Brumer-Stark conjecture and the equivariant Iwasawa main conjecture: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank Lennart Gehrmann, Cornelius Greither, Andreas Langer, Cristian Popescu, J\"urgen Ritter, Al Weiss and Malte Witte for helpful discussions and correspondence.
+The first named author acknowledges financial support provided by EPSRC First Grant EP/N005716/1 `Equivariant Conjectures in Arithmetic'.
 The second named author acknowledges financial support provided by the DFG within the Collaborative Research Center 701 `Spectral Structures and Topological Methods in Mathematics'.